-Ordinary shares entitle the holder to participate in dividends and the proceeds on the winding up of the company in proportion to the number of and amounts paid on shares held.
+Ordinary shares entitle the holder to participate in dividends and the proceeds on the winding up of the company in proportion to the number of and amounts paid on the a limited shares held.
+The fully paid ordinary shares have no par value and the company does not have

 On a show of hands every member present at a meeting in person or by proxy shall have one vote and upon a poll each share shall have one vote.